flowchain/flowchain-app/README.md

 * Flowchain is a **Graph Server** based upon [devify-server](https://github.com/DevifyPlatform/devify-server).

 * Flowchain is a better programming model for IoT application (server).
+Unlike the legacy monolithic application programming model.
+Flowchain is the flow-based programming model.

 ## Internals